 1/ Shreveport-Bossier Convention and Tourist Bureau

-Can you imagine living in a town where it’s Christmas all year?
-From coincidental names like Garland and Snowflake, to more over-the-top holiday tributes (like the town that literally changed its name to a Secret Santa website), places big and small across the country are more than happy to embrace their wintry names—regardless of season or climate.
+Can you imagine living in a town where it’s Christmas all year-round?
+From coincidental names like Garland and Snowflake, to more over-the-top holiday tributes (like the town that literally changed its name to a Secret Santa website), towns across the country are more than happy to embrace their wintry names—regardless of season or climate.

 2/ Mwanner // Wikimedia

-Nestled in the Adirondack Mountains, North Pole is a small New York town that pulls out all the stops for Christmas.
-It’s the home of Santa’s Workshop (one of the first American theme parks), which is open year-round for visitors craving holiday magic.
-But naturally, the festivities peak in December—the destination holds special family weekends and events throughout the month.
+Nestled in New York's Adirondack Mountains, North Pole is a small town that pulls out all the stops for Christmas.
+It’s the home of Santa’s Workshop (one of the first American theme parks), open year-round for visitors craving holiday magic.
+Naturally, the festivities peak in December—and this charming destination holds special family weekends and events throughout the month.

 3/ Jellis Vaes // Shutterstock